woocommerce/action-scheduler/docs/usage.md

 It is recommended to load it _when the file including it is included_.
 However, if you need to load it on a hook, then the hook must occur before `'plugins_loaded'`, or you can use `'plugins_loaded'` with negative priority, like `-10`.

 Action Scheduler will later initialize itself on `'init'` with priority `1`.
 Action Scheduler APIs should not be used until after `'init'` with priority `1`.
+As described in [API Function Availability](/api/#api-function-availability), you can also use the `'action_scheduler_init'` action hook for this purpose.

 ### Usage in Themes